A simple proof for Kazmi et al.'s iterative scheme

-\begin{rem} Another problem, is that the authors have used from the continuity of $S$ from the weak topology to the norm topology in \cite[line 4 of page 16]{kaz}, while this can not be valid in general, then we should to consider $S$ as a continuous mapping from the weak topology to the norm topology in theorem 3.1. \end{rem}
+\end{com} There is another error that we mention in the following comment: \begin{com} Another problem, is that the authors have used from the continuity of $S$ from the weak topology to the norm topology in line 4 of page 16, while this can not be valid in general, then we should to consider $S$ as a continuous mapping from the weak topology to the norm topology in theorem 3.1. \end{com}